-This is a blog dedicated to the study of Culinary Diplomacy, a form as old as diplomacy itself but only just coming under wider scrutiny.
+This is a website dedicated to the study of Culinary Diplomacy, a form as old as diplomacy itself but only just coming under wider scrutiny.

-I have a Master’s degree in Conflict Resolution and International Development from the Fletcher School of Law and Diplomacy at Tufts University, and a Bachelor’s from Bowdoin College in Brunswick, Maine.
+He has Master’s degree in Conflict Resolution and International Development from the Fletcher School of Law and Diplomacy at Tufts University, and a Bachelor’s from Bowdoin College in Brunswick, Maine.

 Questions or concerns?
-Want to learn more?
-Email me at culinarydiplomacy [at] gmail [dot] com.
+Email Sam at culinarydiplomacy [at] gmail [dot] com.